hapax/hapax.github.io/assets/chuzenji.md

 The town is sometimes called Chuzenji, sometimes Okunikko (奥日光, "inner Nikko"), and even in this small ambiguity, seems more defined by its shifting proximity to other things than by any properties of its own.
-It is in between, or around, but never "here".
-Appropriately enough, on the day I arrived, Chuzenji was swaddled in a blanket of fog and almost invisible; I was in the town, but it was nowhere to be seen.
+It is in between, or around, but never "here", and the day I arrived, the town was swaddled in a blanket of fog and almost invisible; I was in it, but it was nowhere to be seen.
-Initially, it was no more than a pitstop on my way to the Senjogahara marshland, a wet and sprawling plain 1400 meters above sea level, covered in hare's-tail cottongrass and spidered with boardwalk.
+Initially, Chuzenji was no more than a pitstop on my way to the Senjogahara marshland, a wet and sprawling plain 1400 meters above sea level, covered in hare's-tail cottongrass and spidered with boardwalk.
 But the mass of cloud had settled onto the adjoining plateaus, and